DivineMobote/ITCS4145/merge_sort_sequential/README.md

 # Merge Sort – Sequential (C++)

-This project implements a sequential merge sort in C++ for ITCS 4145 course.
+This project implements a sequential merge sort in C++ for ITCS 4145 Parallel Programming course.
 The goal is to sort an array of integers and benchmark the performance on the Centaurus HPC cluster.

 ---

 ## Author
-Divine Mobote
+**Divine Mobote**
 Course: UNC Charlotte - ITCS 4145 Parallel Programming

+---

 ## Description